freeCodeCamp/chapter/CONTRIBUTING.md

 This would create _ModelName.ts_ in _server/src/models_

-To keep everything DRY, add `extends BaseModel` to the class and import it from 'models/BaseModel' to no repeat id, createdAt, and updatedAt fields on every single model
+To keep everything DRY, add `extends BaseModel` to the class and import it from 'models/BaseModel' to not repeat id, createdAt, and updatedAt fields on every single model

 `npx typeorm` can also be used, but must be run inside _server_.